Charlotte Moore Sitterly: Personal life

+Portrait of Charlotte Moore Sitterly's family in 1902.
+From left are: (mother) Elizabeth Walton Moore; siblings Frances and Lawrence (standing); Charlotte and Mary (seated), and her father, George Winfield Moore, seated right.

 While working at Princeton in the 1920s, she met physicist Bancroft W. Sitterly, whom she eventually married on May 30, 1937.
-She continued to publish journals under her maiden name because most of her recognition was under that name.
+She continued to publish in journals under her maiden name because most of her recognition was under that name.

 She believed that traveling is one of the most important aspects of a scientist's life, as it promotes collaboration between scientists.
-She enjoyed gardening, traveling, and music with her husband until his death in 1977.
+She enjoyed gardening, traveling, and music with her husband until he died in 1977.
 She continued her research until her death from heart failure at the age of 91.